FlavienDesse/WasteLands/README.md

 The game folder is in CINDER \ MyProject

 To start playing you have to go to the end of the road on the right and press E

+To install the game you have to compile cinder and create a MyProject directory in Cinder and git clone